Flows How-To

 if SCF cycle didn’t converged so that AbiPy can reuse the file to restart the calculation.

-Note that it’s possible to use:
+Note that it is possible to use:

 flow.use_smartio()